Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Introduction

-In the CSST Ultra-Deep Field (CSST-UDF) survey, it is preliminarily planned to observe a sky area of about 9 square degrees in the first two years after launch.
-The exact location will be chosen in a high Galactic latitude region, depending on different scientific needs.
-The selected field will be observed 60 times, with each exposure lasting 250 seconds.
-For a single visit, the expected magnitude limits for point sources 5$\sigma$ detection of the seven filters, i.e. $\it NUV$, $\it u$, $\it g$, $\it r$, $\it i$, $\it z$, and $\it y$, are 25.3, 25.7, 26.4, 26.1, 25.9, 25.4, and 24.4 AB mag, respectively, and can reach 28.0, 28.0, 28.7, 28.4, 28.2, 27.7, and 27.1 AB mag for 60 exposures \citep{CAOYE22,gong2025,CSSTCOR2025}.
-Therefore, It is expected that the CSST-UDF survey can accurately measure more than 2000 SN~Ia light curves with a large fraction of the sample at high redshifts \citep{LISHIYU2023,wang2024}.
-Besides, the CSST wide-field survey with 17500 deg$^2$ survey area also can detect a large number of SNe for cosmological studies \citep{Liu_2024}.
+{The CSST Ultra-Deep Field (CSST-UDF) survey is expected to observe a sky area of about 9 square degrees in the first two years after launch.
+The exact location of the field will be selected within a high Galactic latitude region to study high-redshift galaxies and SNe.
+The selected field will be observed 60 times with a cadence of approximately 12 days, and each exposure lasting 250 seconds.
+For a single visit, the expected magnitude limits for point sources 5$\sigma$ detection of the seven filters, i.e. $\it NUV$, $\it u$, $\it g$, $\it r$, $\it i$, $\it z$, and $\it y$, are 25.3, 25.7, 26.4, 26.1, 25.9, 25.4, and 24.4 AB mag, respectively, and can reach 28.0, 28.0, 28.7, 28.4, 28.2, 27.7, and 27.1 AB mag for 60 exposures \citep{CAOYE22,gong2025,CSSTCOR2025}.} Therefore, it is expected that the CSST-UDF survey can accurately measure more than 2000 SN~Ia with a large fraction of the sample at high redshifts \citep{LISHIYU2023,wang2024}. {Furthermore, the CSST Wide Field survey covers a survey area of 17,500 deg$^2$, with 5$\sigma$ point source magnitude limits of 25.4, 25.4, 26.3, 26.0, 25.9, 25.2, and 24.4 AB mag for the $NUV$, $u$, $g$, $r$, $i$, $z$, and $y$ bands, respectively.
+This survey is capable of detecting a large number of SNe for cosmological studies \citep{Liu_2024}.}

-However, like other photometric surveys, the CSST-UDF SN~Ia survey faces significant challenges in supernova identification and classification.
-These difficulties mainly arise from the limited availability and high cost of spectroscopic follow-up, which makes it hard to reach the same depth as the photometric observations.
-Thus, it is essential to develop methods that can effectively classify supernovae using only photometric data.
-Traditional photometric SN classification methods rely on template fitting and parameter constraints.
-However, since certain regions of the parameter space for some core collapse supernovae (CCSNe) may overlap with SNe~Ia, it is difficult for these methods to effectively separate such CCSNe from SNe~Ia.
-To address this limitation, we need approaches that can better extract the characteristic features of different SNe subtypes.
+However, like other photometric surveys, the CSST-UDF SN Ia survey faces significant challenges in supernova identification and classification. { The primary difficulty with large surveys like CSST-UDF is that the availability of spectroscopic follow-up resources is limited and expensive.} Thus, it is essential to develop methods that can effectively classify supernovae using only photometric data.
+Traditional photometric SN classification methods rely on template fitting and parameter constraints. {However, since certain regions of the light-curve parameter space for some core collapse supernovae (CCSNe) may overlap with SNe~Ia~\citep{VINCENZI2021,VIN22,wang2024}, it is difficult for these methods to effectively separate such CCSNe from SNe~Ia.
+To address this limitation, we need approaches that can better extract the light-curve parametric features of different SNe subtypes.}